When Witnesses Defend: A Witness Graph Topological Layer for Adversarial Graph Learning: Introduction

 \item We derive the stability guarantees of both local and global topology encodings and the robust topological loss, given an attacker's budget.
 These guarantees show that local and global encodings are stable to external perturbations, while the stability depends on the goodness of the witness complex construction.

-\item Our extensive experiments spanning six datasets and eight GNNs indicate that WGTL boosts robustness capabilities of GNNs across a wide range of local and global adversarial attacks, resulting in relative gains up to 18\%.
-WGTL also smoothly integrates with other existing defenses, such as Pro-GNN, GNNGuard and SimP-GCN improving the relative performance up to 4.95\%, 15.67\% and 5.7\% respectively.
-In addition, WGTL is also effective on large graphs, heterophilic graphs and against adaptive attacks as well as node-feature perturbations. \end{itemize}
+\item Our extensive experiments spanning six datasets and eight GNNs indicate that WGTL boosts the robustness capabilities of GNNs across a wide range of local and global adversarial attacks, resulting in relative gains up to 18\%.
+WGTL also smoothly integrates with other existing defenses, such as Pro-GNN, GNNGuard, and SimP-GCN improving the relative performance up to 4.95\%, 15.67\%, and 5.7\% respectively.
+In addition, WGTL is effective on large-scale and heterophilic graphs, as well as against adaptive and node-feature attacks. \end{itemize}